TuringIntern2018/TuringIntern2018.github.io/sparkbenchmark.md

 | 100   | 10^5 | 2534.42    |
 | 100   | 10^6 | 5176.72    |

+We present some notable benchmarks for linear regression.
+Here the total number of cores was kept at the 324 maximum for each run.
 For small n the bottleneck does not appear to be related to the size of the data, as from n=10^3 to 10^5 the Runtime was relatively constant.
 Overall Spark seems to run on large n, small p datasets more efficiently in terms of how much computational time scales with runtime.
 This is likely because large p, small n datasets require penalisation (feature selection) over a much larger number of columns which slows the algorithm down.

 ![alt text][logo2]